gpap-gpap/SymbolicAnisotropy/README.md

 ## References

 1. Musgrave, M. J. P. (1970). _Crystal acoustics: Introduction to the study of elastic waves and vibrations in crystals_.
 Holden-Day, San Francisco
 2. Nye, J. F. (1985).
 Physical properties of crystals: their representation by tensors and matrices.
 Oxford university press.
 3. Tsvankin, I. (2012). _Seismic signatures and analysis of reflection data in anisotropic media_.
 Society of Exploration Geophysicists.
 4. _Structural mechanics MIT lecture notes_, <https://web.mit.edu/16.20/homepage/>
 5. Helbig, K. (2015). _Foundations of Anisotropy for Exploration Seismics: Section I. Seismic Exploration_.
 Elsevier.
+6. Cowin, S. C., & Mehrabadi, M. M. (1987).
+On the identification of material symmetry for anisotropic elastic materials.
+The Quarterly Journal of Mechanics and Applied Mathematics, 40(4), 451-476.

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)